Treatment for Sleep Apnea Hampton Roads, VA

 • Tooth movement

-You must complete a proper evaluation by a TMD / Sleep dentist so that we choose the right oral appliance design to reduce or eliminate these risks.
+You must complete a proper evaluation by a TMD / Sleep dentist so that we can choose the right oral appliance design to reduce or eliminate these risks.
 In addition to our evaluation and appliance design choice, we will develop a specific protocol for you to help reduce the risk of any side effects.

 Current dental issues / missing teeth:

-If you currently have missing teeth, implants, decayed teeth, or broken teeth, then we need to factor them in when choosing the correct appliance.
+If you currently have missing teeth, implants, decayed teeth, or broken teeth, we need to factor them in when choosing the correct appliance.
 It is not necessary to fix all tooth problems, but we will need to discuss them as part of the overall plan.

 What about alternative treatment?